dangooddd/.dotfiles-hyprland/README.md

 ### Manual
 Copy or symlink all directories you want

-For hyprland it is necessary to copy .samples/user_options.conf into .config/hypr/
+For hyprland it is necessary to copy .samples/user-config.conf and .samples/user-variables.conf into .config/hypr/user

-For ags it is necessary to copy .samples/user_options.js into .config/ags/
+For ags it is necessary to copy .samples/user-options.js into .config/ags/

 ### Via script
 > [!Warning]